 they received more moisture than they could handle, and you need to stop watering until the soil is dry

 In spring, if the bulbs are just beginning to break though the soil surface and need to be moved, dig

-carefully so you do not break a sprout.
-The lily will not grow another one the same season and you will
+carefully so you do not break the stem.
+The lily will not grow another stem the same season and you

 Leave Some Stem— If you cut a lily for a lily competition or for floral arrangements, do not take more